-Cameroon's varied religious landscape can be traced to its cultural diversity and unique historical trajectory.
+According to 2022 estimates, 66% of Cameroonians identified as Christian, 31% as Muslim, 1% as traditional religious historical trajectory.
 Simultaneous to foreign missionaries introducing Christianity to Cameroon's coastal peoples in the 19th century, Islamic holy warriors from present-day Niger and Nigeria were spreading Islam among Cameroon's northern inhabitants.